rasmushjulskov/Hubble/README.md

         // Each template is an object with atleast an name key
         // The name key should be equal the name of the Blaze template "name": "TEMPLATE_NAME",

+        // Optional:
+        "centered": true,

-        // Optional: declare the date for the blaze template if needed
+        // Optional: declare the data for the blaze template if needed
-        // This data is also shown in the styleguide "data": {
+        // This data is also shown above the element in the styleguide "data": {
           "DATA_KEY": "DATA_VALUE",
           "DATA_KEY": "DATA_VALUE"